RotemHalbreich/Undirected-Weighted-Graph/README.md

 ## :computer: *Object Oriented Programming (Ariel University - Computer science department):*

-### :bar_chart: *This project deals with the subject of "Graph Theory" focusing on undirectional weighted graph.*
+### :bar_chart: *This project deals with the subject of "Graph Theory" focusing on undirected weighted graph.*
 ----------------------------------------------------------------------------------------------------------
 ### :white_check_mark: *Initialize the project:*
 *Clone the project using the Command Line by typing the command:*